 Just for fun, lets compare this to the Ozarka® Brand Natural Spring Water that Bray Denard prefers to use in his BOMM recipes.

 Here I report the highest values in the 2016 water analysis.
 You can see that the water profile recommended for the BOMM is very light on minerals.
 In fact, the total dissolved minerals in the Ozarka® Brand Natural Spring Water is 20-120 ppm.
-This puts the water in the slight to moderate hardness range.
-In contrast, the water profile of the Kingston Ontario City water is 120-140 putting it in the moderate to hard water range and the natural spring water that is sold in Ontario is 300 ppm, which is really hard.
+This puts the water in the slight to moderate mineral content range.
+In contrast, the water profile of the Kingston Ontario City water is 120-140 putting it in the moderate to high mineral content range and the natural spring water that is sold in Ontario is 300 ppm, which has high mineral content.

-The softness of the Ozarka® Brand Natural Spring Water may be why Bray adds potassium bi-carbinate to his meads – as there is less minerals to buffer against the PH drop compared to a higher bi-carbonate water.
+The low mineral levels of the Ozarka® Brand Natural Spring Water may be why Bray adds potassium bi-carbinate to his meads – as there is less minerals to buffer against the PH drop compared to a higher bi-carbonate water.
 An interesting question: do you need to add potassium bi-carbinate (or potassium carbonate ), depending on the original carbonate levels of your water?
-Probably not if you have harder water.
+Probably not if you have high mineral content water.

 It is also notable that Sergio Moutela owner of Melovino Meadery and creator of TOSNA 2.0, uses reverse osmosis water in his mead making.
 While there has been little attention attached to water profiles/ building water profiles from nutrients, this is likely to be a topic explored in the future.

-From my experience (and using Brays and Sergios success), when using Go-ferm or Fermaid-K you want softer water to avoid mineral off-flavors.
+From my experience (and using Brays and Sergios success), when using Go-ferm or Fermaid-K you want water with lower mineral levels to avoid mineral off-flavors.

-Tailored Additions of Nutrients with Go-ferm (TANG) :
+Tailored Additions of Nutrients with Go-ferm (TANG 2.0) :

 To calculate the YAN contribution from Go-ferm, pretend it is Fermaid-O with an effectiveness of 3 using The MeadMakr Advanced Nutrient Calculator.
 If the equivalent amount of Go-ferm in Fermaid-O gives a warning of adding yeasty flavors in the calculator reduce the amount of Go-ferm.
 If you want to do the calculations for other types of nutrients see the YAN contribution of common nutrients.